SVEENASHARMA/PythonProject/README.md

 The youtube API consists of three datasets: YouTube API: YouTube Search Items, YouTube Video Statistics, and Youtube Channel Statistics.
 All three datasets are linked by the unique Video ID and Channel ID fields.

-# Data Cleaning and Exploration
+## Data Cleaning and Exploration
 Describe the exploration and cleanup process
 Discuss insights you had while exploring the data that you didn't anticipate Discuss any problems that arose after exploring the data, and how you resolved them Present and discuss interesting figures developed during exploration, ideally with the help of Jupyter Notebook

-# Data Analysis
+## Data Analysis
-## Summary Statistics
+# Summary Statistics

+- Top five liked videos from August to November 2020

+- Most published videos per category

+- Least published videos per category

+- Top Trending Channels from August to October 2020

+- Relationship between view count and reactions per category

+- Compare the top two categories: Music vs. Entertainment:

+- Most watched videos in 2019 vs. Most watched videos in 2020

+- The most viewed quarantine challenge videos during strict COVID lockdown

-# Findings and Observations
+## Findings and Observations

-# Post - Mortem
+## Post - Mortem
 Discuss any difficulties that arose, and how you dealt with them Discuss any additional questions that came up, but which you didn't have time to answer: What would you research next, if you had two more weeks?

-- Creating a narrative throughout the datasets: Working with such a big dataset in the CSV - difficulty created a project. what did we want to find and pull? how can we connect the csv and youtube api datasets?
+- Due to the large datasets, with both the CSV and YouTube API, it was difficult to create a narrative for this project.
+The team had to figure out what data we wanted to pull and how we could connect the CSV and YouTube API datasets to form a bigger picture.
+We had a few meetings to discuss the overall importance and what the ultimate purpose was with our findings.
+All in all, it took time to figure out why we wanted this data and how it could prove useful for the YouTube community, whether that be investors or creators themselves.
-- reading the api was difficult - trying to figure out to call the api without going over the quota limit? too many requests was possible
+- Another difficulty involved reading the API and performing the API calls itself.
+It was a challenge to repeatedly call the API without going over the quota.
+There are only so many requests we could do and we had to implement another method that allowed us to continue our analysis without overextending our API limit.
-- merging dataframes - finding a commonality
-- some video ids and channel ids were dropped during the merge
+- Finding a commonality between the data frames in order to merge them effectively was another challenge.
+Some video IDs and channel IDs were actually dropped during the merge due to duplicates and irrelevancy.
+ASK REDEAT ABOUT THIS!!!
-- Billy and Des- difficulty creating the appropriate values on the axes on the charts.
-Billy / Des had to manually input axes limits in order for the charts to be consistent and display the correct values
+- Lastly, it was difficult to set the appropriate axes' values for our charts.
+For a few charts, Billy and Desiree had to manually input the limits in order to maintain consistancy and display the correct values.

+If we had two more weeks to work on this project, we would have conducted the following analysis:
-if two more weeks: add revenue - when do channels make the most money. is it based off social circumstance or the content published? how does one youtube creator earn more money compared on another?
+- Revenue: At what point do channels earn the most money?
+Is it based off societal circumstances or the content itself that was published?
+How does one youtube creator earn more money compared on another popular creator?
+What are the factors that contribute to these earnings (view count, subscriber count, ad-sense, etc.)

-export an entire dataset by day  from the csv to actually compare 2019 vs 2020. not sure how to export so much data by day.
+- We are also interested in learning how to export large datasets from the csv in order to compare daily statistics between 2019 and 2020, but we are not sure how to export such large datasets.

-forecasting subscriber count for trending channels - predictions
+- It would  be interested to predict subscriber count for trending channels.
+Is it possible forecast this number with the provided datasets?